rcitteri/multi-stack-demo-deployments/cloud-native-chat-demo/DB-INITIALIZER.md

 > **Run admin/management tasks as one-off processes**

-This is a **completely separate Spring Boot application** that:
+This is a **completely separate Spring Boot application** in the `initializer/` folder that:
-- Built as a standalone JAR using Maven profile: `mvn clean package -P initializer`
+- Built independently: `cd initializer && mvn clean package -DskipTests`
+- Has its own `pom.xml` with minimal dependencies (Spring Boot, JDBC, MySQL, java-cfenv-boot)
 - Runs **before** the main application starts
 - Initializes the database schema
 - Seeds initial data if needed